Here's a tribute written in the memory of my friend who got me started into research.

 Research Summary

-Representative publications (see CV for full list of publications)
+Representative publications (see my google scholar or CV for full list of publications)

 Binary climate data visuals amplify perceived impact of climate change